 - Looking after the Fish Cellar building and its contents (this will include keeping the woodburner going during cooler months)

-- Selling ice creams, guidebooks, raffle tickets and boat licences (so cash handling)
+- Selling ice creams, guidebooks, raffle tickets and launching fees (so cash handling)

 - Looking after the tea & coffee area (operates on a self-service, donation basis)

 - Offering beach chairs for people to borrow (and asking for donations)

 - Keeping in contact with staff and volunteers at Glendurgan entrance and in the surrounding countryside

 - At least half a day a fortnight but ideally a day a week (the Fish Cellar is open Tuesday to Sunday)

 This role will suit you if you are…

 - happy being by the seaside

 - keen to support a charity to look after this small but much-loved part of Cornwall

 - interested in social history and / or the natural world